 Deliverables Due date Services to directly support the fishery 1.
 Issue and maintain fishery licences.
 Ongoing 2.
 Database management for licence and licence holder information.
 Ongoing 3.
-Quota monitoring and management including applying overcatch and undercatch adjustments.
+Quota monitoring and management including issuing of commercial tags and applying for overcatch and undercatch adjustments.
 Ongoing 4.
-Monitor and support eBusiness services.
+Monitor and support eBusiness systems.
 Ongoing 5.
 Collect licence fees and associated payments.
 Ongoing 6.
 Compose and send quarterly instalment notices.
 Ongoing 7.
 Record and track unpaid invoices.
 Ongoing 8.
-Compose and send late payment instalment notices for unpaid quarterly instalments.
+Compose and send late payment instalment notices for un-paid quarterly instalments.
 Ongoing 9.
 Draft and issue notices to fishers.
 Ongoing 10.
 Process requests for information from fishers who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
-For example, helping fishers to process information relevant to licensing and quota, application for licence transfers, boat changes, gear enquiries and fishing regulations.
+For example, helping fishers to process information relevant to licensing and quota, application for licence transfers, boat and master changes, gear enquiries and fishing regulations.
 Ongoing 11.
 Regularly update information about licence holders.
 Ongoing 12.
 Research and prepare documents for public record.
 Ongoing 13.
 Liaise with government stakeholders to verify the credentials of fishers.
+Ongoing

-Ongoing 14.
-Liaise with PIRSA Fisheries and Aquaculture, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
+14. Liaise with PIRSA Fisheries and Aquaculture, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
 Ongoing 15.
 Draft and update licence conditions over the duration of the licensing year as determined by the Executive Director, Fisheries and Aquaculture.
 Ongoing 16.
 Provide information to licence holders relating to the requirements pursuant to licence administration.
 Ongoing 17.
 Manage calls from fishers regarding late payment notices, fees and general enquiries about their licences.
 Ongoing 18.
-Provide support regarding an increased frequency of last-minute administrative enquiries from fishers. e.g., master changes, boat variations Ongoing and quota transfers, as well as provide advice and support to fishers on licence information to complete the required forms.
-Services to support fisheries management 1.
+Provide support regarding an increased frequency of last-minute administrative enquiries from fishers. e.g., master changes, boat variations and quota transfers, as well as provide advice and support to fishers on licence information to complete the required forms.
+Ongoing Services to support fisheries management 1.
 Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
 Ongoing 2.
 Liaise with relevant staff within PIRSA Fisheries and Aquaculture in implementing decisions relevant to the fishery.
 Ongoing 3.
 Interrogate the PIIMS database to extract information for other stakeholders to use in preparing reports.
 Ongoing 4.
 Prepare reports requested by internal and external customers including maintenance of a public register of licence holders.
 Ongoing 5.
 Liaise with information technology providers to maintain PIIMS and administer licensing requests.
-Ongoing 6.
+Ongoing Congrete quete management reporte to undete etakeholders en vier in a 6.
 Generate quota management reports to update stakeholders on varying Total Allowable Commercial Catch (TACC) returns and end of season quota holdings.
 Ongoing